https://adstxt.journeymv.com/sites/2a15b594-419d-4651-b026-116fb69af2b2/ads.txt

 Croissants, with their buttery, flaky texture, take this classic breakfast dish to a whole new level.
 Their airy interior soaks up the custard beautifully while retaining a delightful crunch on the exterior when cooked to golden perfection for this French toast recipe.
 You can purchase a loaf of croissant bread at places like Kroger and Publix.
 You could alternatively use croissant rolls sliced in half.

-Instructions for the French Toast:
+Instructions for the French Toast

 1. Preparation: If using croissant rolls, slice each croissant in half lengthwise, creating two flat surfaces for soaking up the delicious custard mixture.